 “In computer programming, a software framework is an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application-specific software”.https://en.wikipedia.org/wiki/Software_framework

-You also have to consider, as a first-time builder of BAS, the learning curve that your competitors have already faced.
-Your software simply won’t be as good.
-It just makes sense for BAS, HVAC, and other equipment manufacturers to leverage the power of frameworks like FIN to get to market faster.
+If you are developing a new product or system, consider also the learning curve that your competitors have already faced.
+It is likely that your software simply won’t be as good until you have learned form market feedback.
+As a framework like FIN is already well proven, it just makes sense for BAS, HVAC, and other equipment manufacturers to leverage the power of such a framework to get to market faster, with less risk.

 Want to Take FIN For A Spin?
 Contact us today for a free demo of FIN 5, a faster, more open, robust, and extensible framework.

 Chris joined J2 Innovations in October 2018, to develop J2's sales in Europe, the Middle East and Asia.
 Chris comes with a wealth of experience in the building automation market and with skills in strategic business development and strategic marketing.
 Chris spent 12 years developing Tridium's open framework business in Europe so he is excited to now be working with the next generation product.
 Chris is passionate about simplicity, energy saving, renewable energy, and electric transport.

 Get our expert knowledge delivered straight to your inbox, and keep up-to-date with the latest goings on in your industry.